storm-enroute/mecha/README.md

     You don't need to define a project when you define a super-repo.
     The project is automatically defined for you from these three values.

-4. Last, creates a `repos.conf` file in the super-repo root directory.
+4. Last, create a `repos.conf` file in the super-repo root directory.
 This file contains information about subprojects in this super-repo.
-Initially, we can just keep add the super-project to it:
+Initially, we can just add the super-project to it:

         # The configuration file is empty for now.
+        our-super-project-name {
+          dir = "."
+          origin = "<path-at-github-or-bitbucket>"
+        }

     The syntax in the configuration file is HOCON.
     Alternatively, you can use JSON syntax for the project configuration file.